$312,353Average Value$160Average Price per Sq Ft74Homes For Sale

 Convenience in the region, but it’ll take a drive

 The Ohio River Scenic Byway runs through Charlestown, offering residents a scenic route in and out of town.
 While the town itself has some walkability, particularly around the town square, as a whole it’s not walkable and biking is only for recreation.
 Public transport is limited, so almost every resident uses a car to get around.
-This rural community is a fair distance from the nearest 24-hour emergency care — Norton Clark Hospital in Jeffersonville is the closest about 20 miles away.
-Louisville Muhammed Ali International Airport is the nearest major airport roughly 24 miles away.
+This rural community is a fair distance from the nearest 24-hour emergency care – Norton Clark Hospital in Jeffersonville is the closest, and is up to 20 miles away from some parts of the neighborhood.
+This can take over a half-hour to get to.
+Louisville Muhammed Ali International Airport is the nearest major airport, and is roughly 24 miles from the heart of the neighborhood.
+Much of this is highway, meaning it’s also reachable in around a half hour.

 This aerial context of Charlestown is an example of the neighborhoods in the area.